Constraints on the abundance of supermassive primordial black holes from lensing of compact radio sources: Methodology

 For a point mass $M_{\rm PBH}$ lens, Einstein radius is

 where $G$ and $c$ denote the gravitational constant and the speed of light, respectively.
 In addition, $D=D_{\rm L}D_{\rm S}/D_{\rm LS}$ is effective lensing distance, where $D_{\rm S}$, $D_{\rm L}$, and $D_{\rm LS}$ represent the angular diameter distance to the source, to the lens, and between the source and the lens, respectively.
-The angular resolution for some CRSs with VLBA could reach a high level, e.g. $\sim\rm mas$ of VLBA observations, it is possible to distinguish multiple images of an CRS lensed by intervening objects with mass greater than $\sim10^5M_{\odot}$.
+The angular resolution for some CRSs with very long baseline array (VLBA) could reach a high level, e.g. $\sim\rm mas$, it is possible to distinguish multiple images of a CRS lensed by intervening objects with mass greater than $\sim10^5M_{\odot}$.
 Because the Schwarzschild radius of PBH is much smaller than the Einstein radius multiplied by the angular diameter distance of the lens, i.e. $R_{\rm PBH}=2GM_{\rm PBH}/c^2\ll\theta_{\rm E}D_{\rm L}$, the lens equation of a point mass $M_{\rm PBH}$ is

 where $\beta$ stands for the source position.
 The above lens equation of a point mass lens means there would be two images at positions

 It is obvious that one image locates outside the Einstein ring with $\theta_{+}>\theta_{\rm E}$ and the other one is within the ring $\theta_{-}<\theta_{\rm E}$.
 Their magnifications $\mu_{\pm}$ satisfy